ayshajaved/Google-Solution-Challenge-2025/GoogleSolutionChallenge2025.md

 - **Local Research**: Explore SDG challenges in Pakistan (e.g., water scarcity, education gaps) to fuel your passion.

 ### Frequently Asked Questions (FAQs)
-- **No GDSC at My University?**: Join a nearby chapter or start one
+- **No GDGoC at My University?**: Join a nearby chapter or start one
 - **Can I Pivot My Idea?**: Yes, adjust before submission—experiment early to find the best fit.
 - **Do I Need a Deployed App?**: Not required, but a live demo (e.g., on a phone) strengthens your case.